Defining Public Speaking Anxiety

 8. Review and Adjust Treatment Plan

-- Reassessing goals and interventions every few sessions
+- Reassessing goals and interventions periodically

 - Incorporating client feedback into treatment decisions